Sandra McConkey, DVM, PhD, Diplomate ACVP

 - miscellaneous infectious diseases

-Accreditation: This non-interactive course is approved for 3.5 hours of continuing education credit by RACE for veterinarians.
-(RACE 20-851291) Course Agenda: Module 1: What is Antimicrobial Resistance?
+Accreditation: This course is approved for 4 hours of continuing education credit by RACE for veterinarians.
+(RACE 20-749239) Course Agenda: Week 1 (Real Time Session April 20, 2021): Antimicrobial Resistance – Understanding the Problem

 Enrollment is closed.

-Prices are listed in US dollars. *For more information on how online CE works, see the Participant Resource Center.
+Prices are listed in US dollars. *To ensure participants are ready and prepared for classes, enrollment will close on April 5, 2021 at 5 pm ET (USA) or when the maximum number of participants is reached. *For more information on how online CE works, see the Participant Resource Center.

 - Each enrollee must be able to receive emails from @vspn.org and @vin.com addresses.
 Email is our major form of communication with participants; personal emails are highly recommended rather than clinic/hospital email addresses.